yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97whats-new.markdown

 # MongoDB External Data Source

 [MongoDB](http://www.mongodb.org) is an extermely popular and powerful NoSQL database.
 XAP 9.7 introduces full support for using Mongo as a write behind data store for the space, and as a source for initial data load and read through scenario.
-This means that you can now use Mongo as an extension to the space, allowing
+This means that you can now use Mongo as an extension to the space, allowing two-way integration between XAP and Mongo.

 # LINQ Support for XAP.NET